ivotron/popper2-paper/paper/paper.md

 The container engine plugins abstract generic operations that all engines support such as creating an image from a `Dockerfile`;
 downloading images from a registry and converting them to their internal format;
 and container-level operations such as creation, deletion, and renaming.
-Currently, there are plugins for Docker and Singularity, with others planned by the Popper community.
+Currently, there are plugins for Docker, Podman and Singularity, with others planned by the Popper community.

 The behavior of a resource manager and a container engine can be customized by passing specific configuration through the configuration file.
 This enables the users to take advantage of engine and resource manager specific features in a transparent way.
 In the presence of a `Dockerfile` and a workflow file, a workflow can be reproduced easily in different computing environments only by tweaking the configuration file.
-For example, a workflow developed on the local machine can be run on an HPC cluster using Singularity containers by specifying information about the available MPI library in the configuration file.
+For example, a workflow developed on the local machine can be run on an HPC cluster using Singularity containers by specifying information like the available MPI library, the number of nodes and CPUs to run on, etc. in the configuration file.
 The configuration file can be passed through the CLI interface and can be shared among different workflows.
 It can either be created by users or provided by system administrators.